alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

         import dj_database_url

+This package will automatically parse the ``VCAP_SERVICES`` environment variable and set DATABASE_URL to the first database found.

-Then, you'll need to add a `DATABASES` setting.
+Then you'll need to add a `DATABASES` setting.
 It's best to add this to the `settings.py` file.

         DATABASES = {}